Compound Interest Calculator

 What is compound interest?

-Take a look at this sample compound interest chart which represents cumulative growth of $1000 over 30 years with a 10% interest rate.
+Look at this sample compound interest chart representing cumulative growth of $1000 over 30 years with a 10% interest rate.

 How to calculate compound interest?